 Awards: Asia’s Best Female Chef 2016

 Just a year earlier Chef Margarita Forés stole the spot as Asia’s Best Female Chef in 2016 and she has every right to earn it based on what she’s shown to the world.
 The one thing that separates Forés from the other chefs in this list is that she has no formal culinary studies.
 She merely had 4 months of cooking training under 3 different chefs in Italy, namely Masha Innoscenti in Florence, Jo Bettoja in Rome, and Ada Parasiliti in Milan.
 This plus her first hand experience in watching her friends cook palatable Italian dishes motivated her to eagerly start her own chefting career!
 She didn’t care about reviews at first as all she wanted to do was to cook delicious food in her own restaurant, the Lusso.
 Believe it or not, despite having been the recipient of the Asia’s Best Female Chef 2016 award her restaurant still doesn’t have a website and only has a Facebook page.
 And yet she caught the eye of the industry experts with her passion for cooking in spite of all that!
-Her restaurant, the Lusso showcases a variety of appetizers, sandwiches, pasta, salads and main dishes including the Shepherd’s Pie Braised Lamb, Salade d’ Agneau, Sans Rival Au Chocolat, Item, Gnocco Prosciutto San Daniele are just a few to mention.
+Her restaurant, the Lusso showcases a variety of appetizers, sandwiches, pasta, salads and main dishes such as the Shepherd’s Pie Braised Lamb, Salade d’ Agneau, Sans Rival Au Chocolat, Item, Gnocco Prosciutto San Daniele are just a few to mention.

 Third Time is the Charm when Hong Kong’s Own Vicky Lau became One of the Best Asian Female Chefs back in 2015

 Awards: Asia’s Best Female Chef 2015, 1 Michelin Star Rating